stanfordnlp/dspy/CONTRIBUTING.md

 pre-commit install
 ```

-> Pre-commit hooks will attept to fix all your files and so you will need to (add + commit) them once the fixes are done !
+> Pre-commit hooks will attempt to fix all your files and so you will need to (add + commit) them once the fixes are done !

 ### Optional